QubesOS/qubes-doc/common-tasks/backup-restore.md

    **Note:** A VM cannot be restored from a backup if a VM with the same name already exists on the current system.
 You must first remove or change the name of any VM with the same name in order to restore such a VM.

+5. You will now the the summary of VMs to be restored.
+If there are any issues preventing the restore, they will be listed here and the **Next** button greyed out.

-5. When you are ready, click **Next**.
+6. When you are ready, click **Next**.
 Qubes will proceed to restore from your backup.
 Once the progress bar has completed, you may click **Finish**.

 Emergency Backup Recovery without Qubes